zxdan-git/pbr_pyopengl/README.md

 | `2x` | ![Monte Carlo estimate of 2x with uniform sampling](pics/monte_carlo_2x_uni.png) | ![Monte Carlo estimate of 2x with cosine-proportional sampling](pics/monte_carlo_2x_cos.png) |
 | `cos(x)` | ![Monte Carlo estimate of cos(x) with uniform sampling](pics/monte_carlo_cos_uni.png) | ![Monte Carlo estimate of cos(x) with cosine-proportional sampling](pics/monte_carlo_cos_cos.png) |

-## Stage 4: Camera and Image Rendering
+## Part 4: Camera and Image Rendering

-The fourth stage implements a custom camera that generates view rays and renders images directly, without requiring PyOpenGL for display.
+The fourth part implements a custom camera that generates view rays and renders images directly, without requiring PyOpenGL for display.
 The camera implementation is in [`raytracing/camera.py`](raytracing/camera.py), with supporting camera utilities in [`raytracing/camera_util.py`](raytracing/camera_util.py).

 The camera and image-rendering example is [`examples/camera_and_image.py`](examples/camera_and_image.py).
 It renders spheres, multiple spheres, a cube, and multiple triangles using the custom camera library.